 No. You can enroll in or switch your Medicare Advantage plan and Part D plan each year during the Open Enrollment Period, also called the Annual Enrollment Period, from Oct.
 15 to Dec.
 7. Suppose you want to drop your Medicare Advantage plan and enroll in Original Medicare.
 In that case, you can do so during the Medicare Advantage Open Enrollment Period each year from Jan.
 1 to March 31.

-- Beware: The decision to not purchase Medicare Supplement or Medigap during your Initial Enrollment Period can be permanent; if you miss your Medicare supplement initial enrollment, you may have to undergo medical underwriting.
+- Note: The decision to not purchase Medicare Supplement or Medigap during your Initial Enrollment Period can be permanent; if you miss your Medicare supplement initial enrollment, you may have to undergo medical underwriting.
 In this case, the health insurance company may be able to deny you coverage because of a pre-existing condition.

 Is there a penalty for missing your Initial Enrollment Period?